By participating in exciting and interactive experiments, Oakfield pupils are able to develop a keen scientific interest.

 The skills of Science are taught during each topic.
 Our students learn how to be scientists by developing skills in predicting, planning investigations, measuring, observing, recording results, displaying results, analysing results and evaluating the success of their investigations.

 The Science Department has strong links with Frome College.
 We are currently adapting and improving our schemes of learning to ensure that our students continue to have an excellent grounding in Science concepts and skills.

-The Raising Attainment Plan is the development plan for the Science Department for the academic year 2017-2018.
+The Raising Attainment Plan is the development plan for the Science Department.
 It is a pupil-friendly method of raising attainment in Science skills using coloured tabs.
 For the past two academic years it has been used in KS3.
-For this academic year it will be introduced in KS2 so that a whole-school system can be used to raise attainment in the essential Science skills.
+It was introduced in KS2 during the 2017-18 Academic Year so that a whole-school system can be used to raise attainment in the essential Science skills.